temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 An Activity is a function or method execution that's designed to perform a specific, well-defined action, either short or long-running.

-To create an Activity Definiton, start by creating a new file called `activities.py`.
+To create an Activity Definition, start by creating a new file called `activities.py`.
 Then use the `@activity.defn` decorator to write a function that simulates sending an email.

 ```bash